-A Hotel is any building or buildings in which the public may obtain sleeping accommodations for a cost of 2 dollars or more each day for a consecutive duration of 30 days or less.
+A Hotel is any building or buildings in which the public may obtain sleeping accommodations for a cost of $2 or more each day for a consecutive duration of 30 days or less.
 This includes, without limitation, hotels, motels, tourist homes, vacation rentals by owner, houses or courts, lodging houses, inns, hostels, rooming houses, bed and breakfasts, short-term vacation rentals or other buildings where rooms are furnished for consideration.
 It does not include hospitals, sanitariums or nursing homes.

 The revenue derived from the Hotel Occupancy Tax is used to promote tourism and the convention and hotel industry in Plano.

 Hotel Motel Exempt Form Opens a New Window.

 Hotel/Motel Occupancy Tax (new) Opens a New Window.

 ARTICLE III. - HOTEL OCCUPANCY TAX Ordinance 2011 Opens a New Window.